Randy Schneider

-Randy Schneider (born 27 August 2001) is a Swiss professional midfielder who plays for Swiss Super League club St. Gallen.
+Randy Abogado Schneider (born 27 August 2001) is a professional footballer who plays as an attacking midfielder for Swiss Super League club Winterthur.
+Born in Switzerland, he plays for the Philippines national team.

 Career

 Youth

 Schneider began his career in Switzerland with the youth teams of Beringen, Schaffhausen and Grasshoppers.

 Grasshoppers

 U21 team

 In July 2019, Schneider was promoted to the U21 team of Grasshoppers.